2018-19 Flu Season FAQs

 What kinds of influenza vaccine do you carry?

-At Grow Pediatrics, we carry Fluzone, made by Sanofi Pasteur, because it is the only flu vaccine approved by the FDA for children as young as 6 months.
-Fluzone comes as a preservative-free or preservative-containing shot for both children and adults, and we carry both.
+At Grow Pediatrics, we carry Fluzone, made by Sanofi Pasteur, because it is the only flu vaccine approved by the FDA for children as young as 6 months and is preservative free.

 For more information from the CDC on the flu vaccine , click here.